oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase3.png "jsonrpc_phase3.png")

-#### Phase 4
+### Phase 4

-At this point Subsystems would start managing their own topics.
-There would still be the legacy interface but there will be a move towards a segmented and seperate task management per subsystem.
+In this phase VDSM subsystems would start using json-rpc communication and manage their own topics.
+There would still be the legacy interface but there will be a move towards a segmented and separate task management per subsystem.

 ![](jsonrpc_phase4.png "jsonrpc_phase4.png")